sergiocollado/potpourri/Notes_on_linux.md

 The **HEAD** reference is the reference to the actual commit in you local branch.

+the tilde (~) and caret are used to refence to previous commits. to use them you append them to a commits refernce.
+You can use a ~ or ~1, that points to the parent of the given commit, if you use ~~ or ~2 you are refering to the parent's parent of the pointed commit.
+If you use the ~~~ or ~3 the reference is to the parent's parent's parent of the pointed commit. and so on ...

+the caret (^) is used to point to a parent in a merge commit. so ^1 or ^ refers to the first parent and ^2 refers to  the second parent. or if you stack them : ^^ refers to the first's parent first parent of the pointed commit.

 to create a git repository, use: